 This work has been partly done at the Abdus Salam International Center for Theoretical Physics (Trieste, Italy).
-It was performed within the framework of the Program of Presidium of Russian Academy of Sciences "Intellectual information technologies, mathematical modeling, system analysis, and automatization" and for the first author was supported by the Russian Foundation for Basic Research (Project 09-01-00378) and also by the Ural-Siberian Interdisciplinary Project.
+It was performed within the framework of the Program of Presidium of the Russian Academy of Sciences "Intellectual information technologies, mathematical modeling, system analysis, and automatization" and for the first author was supported by the Russian Foundation for Basic Research, Project 09-01-00378.
 The authors are thankful to Prof. Alik Ismail-Zadeh for fruitful discussion and advice.